Anthurium scherzerianum Indoor Care; Watering, Light, Soil, Propagation & Problems

 Size

-Flamingo flower grows to a height of 1 ft.
-The leaves are 8 in. long and are lance-shaped.
+Flamingo flower grows to a height of 1 foot and the lance-shaped leaves are about 8 inches long.

 Flower